nvidia-isaac/isaac_mission_dispatch/README.md

 There are several types of communication between a control service and the fleet of robots, including large data transfers such as map updates to the robot, events recordings from the robot, and high throughput, low latency teleoperation of the robot.
 Each type is better serviced by other side-channel communication protocols.
 When a side channel for communication is needed, Mission Dispatch should establish and provide the connection details as it maintains a database for the current state of the system and available robots.

 In order for a robot to execute missions, it needs to be a *mission client*.
 A lightweight mission client simulator is provided to test a simple simulated robot that implements a VDA5050 client (see the [Robot Clients](#robot-clients) section for more details).
-A mission client node is also available in [ROS2](https://github.com/NVIDIA-ISAAC-ROS/isaac_ros_mission_client).
+A mission client node is also available in [ROS 2](https://github.com/NVIDIA-ISAAC-ROS/isaac_ros_mission_client).

 In summary, Isaac Mission Dispatch microservices enable fleet management software to submit missions to multiple robots and monitor the robot and mission states.
 It provides a connection between the robots and the fleet management system but does not handle logistics such as task allocation or conflict resolution, e.g., robots with intersecting paths.
 The implementation relies [VDA5050 protocol](https://github.com/VDA5050/VDA5050/blob/main/VDA5050_EN.md) as an industry standard between a cloud control service and mobile robots, and uses [MQTT](https://mqtt.org/) as a lightweight, publish-subscribe, machine to machine network protocol designed for devices with resource constraints and limited network bandwidth.